kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

 Control-M offers the ability to execute a specific task within a flow.
 If a task fails, you don't have to rerun the entire operation; you can simply pinpoint and re-trigger the individual task.

-### How Automation Works in Control-M
+### How it works

-Control-M employs a centralized system for automation.
 Administrators can use a single interface to schedule, monitor, and manage jobs across different platforms.
 It supports condition-based job flows, meaning jobs can be set up to trigger based on successful or unsuccessful completion of preceding tasks.

 ### Where Control-M Could Improve